georgetown-cset/article-linking/methods_documentation/overview.md

 in matching into a consistent set of tables.

 To do this, we run the SQL queries specified in the `sequences/generate_{dataset}_data.tsv` sequence files within our airflow DAG.
-Mostly this is fairly straightforward, but it's worth noting that for MAG we exclude documents with a `DocType` of Dataset or Patent.
+Mostly this is fairly straightforward, but it's worth noting that for OpenAlex we exclude documents with a `type` of Dataset, Peer Review, or Grant.
 Additionally, we take every combination of the WOS titles, abstracts, and pubyear so that a match on any of these combinations will result in a match on the shared WOS id.